Heading away? Whether you’re jetting off on a short break or a long trip, here are the 25 best free travel apps that you should have before you go.

 Tipping is a tricky business – the rules vary so much from country to country it can be hard to keep on top of the rules.
 Fancy Tips helps you navigate the muddy waters of tipping in your chosen location and lets you calculate the appropriate tip in accordance with the local customs.
 It also has handy guides about tipping for each country too, so you don’t have to whip out your phone each time to work out the amounts.

 Any other suggestions?
-Drop us a comment below – we’d love to hear them!
+Drop me a comment below – I’d love to hear them!